 October is National Pet Wellness Month.
-Sponsored by the American Veterinary Medical Association, the goal of this day is to educate pet parents on the importance of regular wellness exams and preventative healthcare.
+Supported by the American Veterinary Medical Association, the goal of this month is to educate pet parents on the importance of regular wellness exams and preventative healthcare.

 Cats are pretty self-sufficient animals, but they still rely on us to take care of them and make sure they stay healthy.
 It’s our responsibility to get them to the vet, provide the right diet and exercise, and do all the things they can’t do for themselves.